MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## General requirements

-Recursive resolvers SHOULD treat the Dictionary portion of the SVCB RR as opaque and SHOULD NOT try to alter their behavior based on its contents.
+Recursive resolvers SHOULD treat the SvcParams portion of the SVCB RR as opaque and SHOULD NOT try to alter their behavior based on its contents.